tidymodels/tidymodels.org-legacy/content/start/case-study/index.markdown

 hotels %>%
   count(children) %>%
   mutate(prop = n/sum(n))
-#> # A tibble: 2 x 3
+#> # A tibble: 2 × 3
 #>   children     n   prop
 #>   <fct>    <int>  <dbl>
 #> 1 children  4038 0.0808
 #> 2 none     45962 0.919
 ```

 We can see that children were only in 8.1% of the reservations.
 This type of class imbalance can often wreak havoc on an analysis.
-While there are several methods for combating this issue using [recipes](/find/recipes/) (search for steps to `upsample` or `downsample`) or other more specialized packages like [themis](https://tidymodels.github.io/themis/), the analyses shown below analyze the data as-is.
+While there are several methods for combating this issue using [recipes](/find/recipes/) (search for steps to `upsample` or `downsample`) or other more specialized packages like [themis](https://themis.tidymodels.org/), the analyses shown below analyze the data as-is.

 ## Data Splitting & Resampling {#data-split}